The Stylic Monoid: -relations on the stylic monoid

 Since $\Styl(A)$ is generated by the letters, the $J$-order is defined by the following rule: for $u,v\in \Styl(A)$, $u\leq_J v$ if and only if there exist elements $u_0,\ldots,u_n$ in $\Styl(A)$ such that $u_0=u$, $u_n=v$ and for each $i=0,\ldots,n-1$, there exists a letter $x$ such that $u_i=xu_{i-1}$ or $u_i=u_{i-1}x$.
 Switching to $N$-tableaux, identified with elements of $\Styl(A)$, this translates into: for any $N$-tableaux $S,T$, one has $T\leq_J S$ if and only if there exist $N$-tableaux $T_0,\ldots,T_n$ such that $T_0=T$, $T_n=S$ and for each $i=0,\ldots,n-1$, there exists a letter $x$ such that $T_i=x\to T_{i-1}$ or $T_i=T_{i-1}\leftarrow x$.

 We therefore deduce from Proposition \ref{Young} that for $u,v\in \Styl(A)$ such that $u<_J v$, one has $\nu(u)<\nu(v)$.

-It remains to show the following result: if for two $N$-tableaux $S,T$, $T<_J S$, then there exists a sequence of $N$-tableaux $T_0,\ldots,T_n$ such that $T_0=T$, $T_n=S$ and for each $i=0,\ldots,n-1$, $T_{i-1}<_J T_i$ and $\nu(T_i)=\nu(T_{i-1})+1$.
-It is enough to prove this when $S$ is obtained form $T$ by a left or a right insertion by a letter, and even, since the anti-automorphism $\theta$ exchanges left and right insertions, and preserves the shape, hence $\nu$, when it is a left insertion.
+It remains to show the following result: if for two $N$-tableaux $S,T$, $T\leq_J S$, then there exists a sequence of $N$-tableaux $T_0,\ldots,T_n$ such that $T_0=T$, $T_n=S$ and for each $i=0,\ldots,n-1$, $T_{i-1}<_J T_i$ and $\nu(T_i)=\nu(T_{i-1})+1$.
+It is enough to prove this when $S$ is obtained from $T$ by a left or a right insertion of a letter, and even when it is a left insertion (since the anti-automorphism $\theta$ exchanges left and right insertions, and preserves the shape, hence also preserves $\nu$).
+We show that this left insertion $x\to T$ is equivalent to a sequence of left or right insertions, each adding one box to the shape.
+We argue by induction on $\nu(S)-\nu(T)$, noting that if this quantity is 0, then $S=T$.

 So let $S=(x\to T)$ for some letter $x$.
-Refering to the definition of left insertion at the beginning of Section \ref{left}, we see that Cases 1 and 2 give immediately the result.
+Referring to the definition of left insertion at the beginning of Section \ref{left}, we see that Cases 1 and 2 give immediately the result.
 So we may assume that we are in Case 3.
-There are two cases two consider: $t\leq k$ and $t=k+1$.
+There are two cases to consider: $t=k+1$ (subcase 3.1), and $t\leq k$ (subcase 3.2).